Where Are You? (Imaani song): Commercial performance

 After the song's release, it became a top 20 hit throughout Europe.
 Billboard predicted that the single would peak within the top 10 on the UK Singles chart.
 On the UK Singles Chart, the song debuted at number 96 on the singles chart dated 21 March 1998.
 It spent six weeks on the chart in its first run; on the chart dated 9 May, the single re-entered the chart at number 60, a new peak.
 It rose into the top 40 the following week, when it climbed 28 spots to reach number 32; the following week, on the chart dated 23 May 1998, the song reached its number 15 peak on the singles chart.
 It spent a total of 15 nonconsecutive weeks in the top 100, 4 of them in the top 40.
-It remains Imaani's sole solo chart entry in the United Kingdom, although she re-appeared on the Singles Chart in 2000, providing vocals on Tru Faith & Dub Conspiracy's cover of "Freak Like Me" (originally recorded by Anita Howard), which peaked at number 12.
+It remains Imaani's sole solo chart entry in the United Kingdom, although she re-appeared on the Singles Chart in 2000, providing vocals on Tru Faith & Dub Conspiracy's cover of "Freak Like Me" (originally recorded by Adina Howard), which peaked at number 12.

 The single also charted in two other European countries: Belgium and the Netherlands.
 In Belgium, the song debuted at number 30 on the Ultratop Flanders chart dated 23 May 1998.
 It eventually peaked at number 12, where it remained for two weeks; the single spent 12 weeks on the singles chart.
 In the Netherlands, the song entered both the Dutch Top 40 and the Single Top 100 charts.
 It achieved a higher peak on the Dutch Top 40: on that chart, it peaked at number 8, becoming Imaani's only top 10 entry on that chart; it spent a total of 7 weeks in the top 40.
 On the Dutch Single Top 100 chart, the song debuted at number 60 on the chart dated 23 May 1998; it achieved a peak of number 14, where it spent one week, and spent a total of 15 weeks in the top 100.

 The song was included in the 1998 British popular music compilation Now That's What I Call Music!
 40; it was the third of four UK Eurovision submissions to be chronicled by the compilation series.